 The UKuG's efforts are currently focussed on four main areas:-

-The Group aims to provide information, advice and, most of all, support to all radio amateurs working on projects from 1GHz upwards.
-The committee has established a Technical Support Team to assist others.
+Our Aims - The Group aims to provide information, advice and, most of all, support to all radio amateurs working on projects from 1GHz upwards.

 Membership of the UK Microwave Group is open to all interested in amateur microwaves whether they are resident in the UK or not.

 Please let the Webmaster, Murray G6JYB, know if there are any website issues.

 Many UKuG members are also subscribers to the UK Microwaves and UK Beacons email Groups, but note that these are not 'owned' by UKuG.